Introduction to VMware Horizon 7 for Citrix AdministratorsVMware Horizon 7

 VMware View Composer is similar to Citrix Machine Creation Services (MCS), but offers benefits such as scalability and large-scale deployment capabilities.

 Dynamic Environment Management

 Citrix User Profile Management (UPM) applies users’ personal settings to virtual desktops and applications, regardless of location and endpoint device.
 However, because UPM is limited to managing only profiles, users require a third-party solution for complete user personalization.

-In contrast, VMware User Environment Manager offers complete user personalization, including drive mappings, shortcuts, printers, and customization across sessions and devices.
-VMware User Environment Manager can be used for virtual and physical desktops as well as RDSH.
+In contrast, Dynamic Environment Manager offers complete user personalization, including drive mappings, shortcuts, printers, and customization across sessions and devices.
+Dynamic Environment Manager can be used for virtual and physical desktops as well as RDSH.